khinydnlin/khinydnlin/README.md

 ### 🔍 About Me:

-🌟 I'm an experienced analytics professional with a rich background in research, analytics, and consulting.
+🌟 I'm an experienced analytics professional with a rich background in quantitative research, analytics, and consulting.
 Currently on an exciting journey to pivot my career into data science and analytics, with a keen focus on product and marketing analytics.
 My ultimate aim is to deliver impactful business solutions through the power of big data technologies, and the full spectrum of analytics: descriptive, prescriptive, and predictive analytics.

 ### 🛠 Skills & Learning: